Eryxo: Life

-Eryxo was the only daughter and youngest child to Cyrenaean Princess Critola and her father was a Cyrenaean noble whose name is unknown.
-Her father was murdered in 550 BC, by Learchus who became a rival to Cyrenaean King Arcesilaus II.
-Plutarch states her eldest brother was called Polyarchus and the historian states she had other brothers, but the historian doesn't give their names.
+Eryxo was the only daughter and youngest child of Cyrenaean Princess Critola.
+Her father, a Cyrenaean noble whose name is unknown, was murdered in 550 BC by Learchus who became a rival to Cyrenaean King Arcesilaus II.
+Plutarch states her eldest brother was called Polyarchus and that she had other brothers, but does not give their names.
 Her maternal grandfather was the second Greek Cyrenaean King Arcesilaus I, however her maternal grandmother is unknown.
 Through her mother, she was a great granddaughter of the first Greek King and founder of Cyrene, Battus I.

 Marital history

-Before 560 BC, she married her maternal cousin Cyrenaean Prince Arcesilaus II, who was the son of Cyrenaean King Battus II who was her maternal uncle.
+Before 560 BC, she married her maternal cousin Cyrenaean Prince Arcesilaus II, who was the son of her maternal uncle, Cyrenaean King Battus II.
 Eryxo and Arcesilaus had a son called Battus III.
 Plutarch describes her as a ‘noble, modest and courteous woman’.

 Succession

-In 560 BC, Battus II died.
-Her husband Arcesilaus II became the new king.
-Arcesilaus’ counsel was Learchus, who had murdered her father.
+In 560 BC, Battus II died, and Eryxo's husband Arcesilaus II became the new king.
+Arcesilaus’ counsel was Learchus, who had murdered Eryxo's father.
 Learchus was secretly plotting against Arcesilaus to overthrow him.
 When Arcesilaus discovered that Learchus was plotting against him, he ordered Learchus and his supporters to be banished from Cyrene.

 In turn Learchus, Arcesilaus and their supporters ended up in a power struggle which resulted with Learchus and his supporters defeating Arcesilaus and the Cyrenaean Army at Leucon.
 Learchus also poisoned and strangled Arcesilaus near Leucon and after his victory over Arcesilaus.
 Learchus returned to Cyrene in triumph in hope of becoming king.

-Learchus became King under the false pretence, he was protecting Battus III, although by then Battus was a young man.
-Learchus was pretending to Eryxo's humble servant, trying to show some dignity to Battus and Eryxo, in hope that Eryxo would marry him.
-Learchus also wanted Battus III to be co-ruler with him.
+Learchus became King under the false pretence that was protecting Battus III, although by then Battus was a young man.
+Learchus pretended to be Eryxo's humble servant, in hope that he could marry Eryxo, and ultimately become co-ruler with Battus III.

-Eryxo was taking counsel with her brothers and in the end wanted to see Learchus and gave the impression, she wanted to marry him.
-She sent her maid to Learchus and stated to him, to come to her at night where the union can be done.
+Eryxo, taking counsel with her brothers, decided to give Learchus the impression she was willing to marry him.
+She sent her maid to Learchus, telling him to come her at night.

-Learchus was overjoyed by the news that Eryxo wanted to marry him and Learchus came over when Eryxo was ready.
-This was when that Eryxo and Polyarchus were plotting to kill Learchus in revenge for the deaths of their father and Arcesilaus.
-Polyarchus with two young men had swords in their hands were secretly waiting and hiding in her bedroom.
+Learchus was overjoyed, and came at the time appointed.
+Eryxo and her brother, Polyarchus, were plotting to kill Learchus in revenge for the deaths of their father and Arcesilaus.
+Polyarchus, with two young men, had swords in their hands were secretly hiding in Eryxo's bedroom.

 Demise of Learchus

-Eryxo had asked Learchus to come to her bedroom and Learchus came unattended to Eryxo's room.
-As he entered, the young men fell upon Learchus and ran their swords through his body and Learchus had died.
-Learchus’ body was thrown over the wall and Polyarchus brought out Battus III and proclaimed him the new king.
-Battus reigned 550 BC-530 BC.
+Learchus came unattended to Eryxo's room.
+As he entered, the young men fell upon Learchus and ran their swords through his body, killing him.
+Learchus’ body was thrown over the wall, and Polyarchus brought out Battus III, proclaiming him the king.
+Battus III reigned 550 BC-530 BC.